DFE-Digital/govuk-moodle-assessment-activity/README.md

 All top-level files (`index.php`, `version.php`, etc) should be visible in `/my-moodle-site/public/mod/assessment`.

 Moodle will detect the Assessment activity module plugin when started.
-Once installation is confirmed, the required Moodle database tables are created: `db/install.php` creates an initial Moodle database table from `db\install.xml`, then runs in the required Doctrine migrations from `classes\Migrations\`.
+Once installation is confirmed, the required Moodle database tables are created: `db/install.php` creates an initial Moodle database table from `db/install.xml`, then runs in the required Doctrine migrations from `classes/Migrations/`.

 - mdl_assessment
 - mdl_assessment_record